The Dental Hygiene Academy of Sleep

 Introduction + Overview of Airway & Sleep Medicine Management

-Airway challenges and obstructed sleep disorders impact a myriad of undiagnosed patients, with the vast majority of these disorders impacting systemic disease.
-This program delivers an introduction and overview of current understandings of prevalence of disease, and the unique role of the dental clinician in optimizing early and definitive identification of these life-altering complications.
+Airway challenges and obstructed sleep disorders impact undiagnosed patients in a myriad of ways, with the vast majority of these disorders indicating systemic disease.
+This module delivers an introduction and overview of current understandings of prevalence of disease, and the unique role of the dental clinician in optimizing early and definitive identification of these life-altering complications.

 - Review prevalence of airway disorders